Duty: Nietzsche

-Arthur Schopenhauer's writings, among them On the Basis of Morality, had a profound effect on Nietzsche and led him to a series of inversions to show that morality was not based in "compassion or sympathy" but in life overcoming itself through the will to power.
-Among these inversions "duty" and "pity," from Immanuel Kant and Schopenhauer respectively.
+The writings of Arthur Schopenhauer, including On the Basis of Morality, greatly influenced Nietzsche.
+These influences led Nietzsche to undertake a series of inversions, challenging the idea that morality stemmed from "compassion or sympathy."
+Instead, Nietzsche asserted that morality was rooted in life's self-overcoming through the will to power.
+As part of these inversions, Nietzsche explored concepts like "duty" and "pity", previously discussed by Immanuel Kant and Schopenhauer respectively.

+George Howison

+George Howison anchored freedom in duty, writing: "Accordingly we may explicate the new doctrine of Jesus into these three truths: (1) That God is the perfect Person, the central member in the universal society actuated by love; (2) that the soul is immortal; (3) that it is free, both in the sense of being the responsible author of all its acts, and in the sense that its fund of ultimate resources is equal to fulfilling its duty to love as God loves."

 Ayn Rand

 Ayn Rand, a youthful admirer of Nietzsche, anchored her morality against Kant's notion of duty.
 "In a deontological theory, all personal desires are banished from the realm of morality; a personal desire has no moral significance, be it a desire to create or a desire to kill.
 For example, if a man is not supporting his life from duty, such a morality makes no distinction between supporting it by honest labor or by robbery.
 If a man wants to be honest, he deserves no moral credit; as Kant would put it, such honesty is 'praiseworthy,' but without 'moral import.'"